pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 .. note::

-  The ``name`` field is the same as the one from :pep:`503`, which does not specify whether it is the non-normalized display name or the normalized name.
-In practice different implementations of these PEPs are choosing differently here, so relying on it being either non-normalized or normalized is relying on an implementation detail of the repository in question.
+  The ``name`` field is the same as the one from :ref:`the base HTML API specification <simple-repository-api-base>`, which does not specify whether it is the non-normalized display name or the normalized name.
+In practice different implementations of these specs are choosing differently here, so relying on it being either non-normalized or normalized is relying on an implementation detail of the repository in question.